-Here the client/API-gateway has to implement the service discovery logic by calling the service registry component.
+Here the client or API gateway has to implement the service discovery logic by calling the service registry component.

-With this approach, clients/API-gateway sends the request to a component (such as a load balancer) that runs on a well-known location.
+With this approach, the client or API gateway sends the request to a component (such as a load balancer) that runs on a well-known location.
 That component calls the service registry and determines the location of the requested microservice.

 Figure 7: Server-side discovery

-The microservices can leverage the deployment solutions, such as Kubernetes for service-side discovery.
+Microservices can leverage deployment solutions such as Kubernetes for server-side discovery.